Hammocks Beach State Park Facilities Collage

 at Hammocks Beach State Park

-Ferry service, campsites, and all facilities at Bear Island are closed, mainland access remains open.
+Ferry service, campsites, and all facilities at Bear Island are closed, mainland areas remain open.
+The boat ramp will be closed the week of Dec.
+16-20, 2024.
 The Simmons Mainland Campground is open for reservations.
 There is no public docking on Bear Island and there is no beach access on the mainland.

 Open Facilities

-The mainland area and hiking trails are open daily.
+The mainland area is open daily.
 The visitor center is open from 8 a.m. to 5 p.m.
 The visitor center gate hours are 8 a.m. to 6 p.m.
 The restrooms are open and can be accessed through the visitor center or outdoor entrances.
 The Simmons Mainland Campground is open, gate has 24-hour access, see camping information below.
+The boat ramp will be closed the week of Dec.
+16-20, 2024.

 Please note there is no beach access on the mainland.